The great northern adventure

 Today we will have a late breakfast and go and see what Pai has to offer the adventure biker.

-There are trails and backroads galore, which are fun but also lead us to some great sites so lets check them out together.
-There is a trail or alternatively a boat ride to a refugee camp for the Karenni people (Red Karen) called Hauy Sua Tao, which is the best of the villages and Kayan women have traditional looms in their shops so you can see them weaving the sarongs and scarves which they offer for sale.
+There are trails and backroads galore, which are fun but also lead us to some great sites so let's check them out together.
+There is a trail or alternatively, a boat ride to a refugee camp for the Karenni people (Red Karen) called Hauy Sua Tao, which is the best of the villages and Kayan women have traditional looms in their shops so you can see them weaving the sarongs and scarves which they offer for sale.

-Our second site we can either visit the Pai Canyon which has amazing views across Mae Hong Son or we can take a cooling dip in the waterfalls of Mo Paeng - The Choice Is Yours !!
+On our second site we can either visit the Pai Canyon which has amazing views across Mae Hong Son or we can take a cooling dip in the waterfalls of Mo Paeng - The Choice Is Yours !!